 Recipe we love: Sophia Roe’s celery soup

-Strengths: Coconut oil is an intensely flavorful oil that adds a lovely richness to rice dishes, curries, and soups.
+Strengths: Coconut oil is a flavorful oil that adds a lovely richness to rice dishes, curries, and soups.
 It’s also a go-to vegan substitute for butter or lard in baked goods.

 Keep in mind: Unless it’s heavily refined, it will make what you’re cooking taste like coconuts, which can be a joy or a nuisance, depending on how you feel about this flavor.
 Coconut oil is quite high in saturated fat, so if you’re watching your saturated fat intake it’s worth using in moderation.